 The ideal ambient temperature in your leopard gecko’s enclosure should be in the range of 80-85° degrees Fahrenheit (29° C).

-You should also provide a cooler area at night with a temperature between 75-80° degrees Fahrenheit (27° C)and a warmer basking area during the day with a temperature between 90-95° degrees Fahrenheit (32° C).
+You should also provide a cooler area at night with an air temperature between 75-80° degrees Fahrenheit (27° C)and a warmer basking area during the day with a temperature between 90-95° degrees Fahrenheit (32° C).

 You have the option of mixing your bioactive substrate, but buying a pre-mixed substrate tailored explicitly to your leopard gecko’s needs is the better choice, especially when it comes to regulating the humidity levels in the enclosure.

 Every item you add to your gecko’s bioactive enclosure, including the substrate, plants, and tank custodians, depends on each other to thrive and maintain a balanced environment.